skeskali/Coding-Maps-With-Leaflet/01 - Create HTML Page.md

 # Coding Maps with Leaflet
 ## Create Your HTML Page

 Open your text editor.
-For this course, I’ll be using [Brackets](http://brackets.io "Brackets Text Editor"), but you can use whatever text editor you want.
-A couple of good, multi-platform ones are [Atom](http://atom.io "Atom text editor") and [Sublime Text](http://sublimetext.com "Sublime Text").
+For this course, I’ll be using [Coda](http://panic.com/coda "Coda IDE"), but you can use whatever text editor you want.
+A couple of good, multi-platform ones are [Atom](http://atom.io "Atom text editor"), [Brackets](http://brackets.io "Brackets text editor") and [Sublime Text](http://sublimetext.com "Sublime Text").

 Create a new file with this basic structure: